Frequently Asked Questions

 Washington Chess Federation (WCF)

-The US Chess and Northwest Chess state affiliate.
-Most of the tournaments WCF sanctions are usually in the greater Seattle area but locally they run the annual Vancouver Open.
-Other tournaments WCF runs, sanctions, or sponsors are the Washington State Championship, Washington Open, Washington Class Championships, Washington Challengers Cup, Washington Presidents Cup, Washington G/60 Championship, Washington Blitz Championship, Washington Senior Open, Washington Women’s Championship, Washington Junior Closed, Washington Junior Open, Washington High School State Individual Championship, Washington State Middle School Championship, Washington State Barber Qualifier, and Washington State Girls Championship.
+The US Chess and Northwest Chess state affiliate for Washington.
+Most of the tournaments WCF sanctions are usually in the greater Seattle area but in the greater Portland area they run the annual Vancouver Open.
+Other tournaments WCF runs, sanctions, or sponsors are the Washington State Championship, Washington Open, Washington Class Championships, Seattle Chess Classic, Washington Winter Chess Classic, Washington Challengers Cup, Washington Presidents Cup, Washington G/60 Championship, Washington G/20 Championship, Washington Blitz Championship, Washington Senior Open, Washington Women’s Championship, Intermat and Intermat Candidates, Washington Junior Closed, Washington Junior Open, Washington High School State Individual Championship, Washington State Middle School Championship, Washington State Barber Qualifier, and Washington State Girls Championship.
 They also run the Clark Harmon Memorial Open, which rotates between Oregon and Washington, every other year.
 (Note: the link takes you to the Northwest Chess website where a lot of WCF information is posted.
 The WCF doesn’t currently have it’s own website.)

 Washington State Elementary Chess Championship (WSECC)